 Beware: Bills Can Be Altered After Printing

 Bills can be changed somewhat after the printing process.
 I’ve seen $5 bills, in particular, on which somebody, using a pen or pencil or whatever, added a security strip and/or watermark!
 Some of these fakes can look convincing, without a closer look, which usually exposes them as bogus.
 Always remember the security strip should glow in UV light and always be arrow straight.

 The war against counterfeiting will continue as long as currency is circulated.
 In the U.S. at least, the federal government seems to be winning the war, since the rate of counterfeiting is very low and will probably stay that way unless crooks can gain a technological advantage of some kind.

-As for the $5 bill at the top of the article, the author can’t tell if it’s fake or genuine.
+As for the $5 bill shown below, the author can’t tell if it’s fake or genuine.
 Maybe somebody simply added “artwork” to a greenback, or it could be waste paper.
 You make the call.

 Please leave a comment.

 This content reflects the personal opinions of the author.
 It is accurate and true to the best of the author’s knowledge and should not be substituted for impartial fact or advice in legal, political, or personal matters.

 Thanks for the comment, James Bergman.
 If you don't trust your sense of touch, look for the security strips and water marks on American money - they're very hard to fake!